suprunchuk/grammY-js-bot-starter/README.md

 To test error handling, use the `/error` command when interacting with the bot.

+## ECMAScript Modules

+This project uses ECMAScript Modules (ES Modules) instead of CommonJS.
+This means:

+- We use `import` and `export` statements instead of `require()` and `module.exports`.
+- The `package.json` file includes `"type": "module"` to enable ES Module support.
+- File extensions (.js) are required when importing local files.

 ## Deployment

 For information on deploying your bot to various hosting platforms, please refer to the [grammY Hosting Comparison Guide](https://grammy.dev/hosting/comparison).
 This guide provides detailed instructions and comparisons for deploying your bot on different hosting services.